Undergraduate & Graduate Internships

 The high school internship projects differ each year.
 To better understand the technology areas that Draper works in, explore Draper’s solutions, capabilities and business areas.

-Read more about the Summer 2019 Projects here.
+Read more about past summer internship projects here.

-All applications must be submitted during the application period and through the web submission portal.
-Complete applications include a transcript, a letter of recommendation, and six short answer questions.
+All applications and required documents must be submitted during the application period and through the web submission portal.
+Complete applications include a transcript, letter of recommendation and short answer questions through the online application.
 Finalists will be interviewed before receiving an offer.

-U.S. citizenship or green card required for the summer internship.
+U.S. citizenship or a green card is required for the summer internship.

-Students must be 16 years of age at the start of the internship.
+Students must be at least 16 years of age at the start of the internship.

-The student must be entering their junior or senior year of high school.
+The student must be entering their junior or senior year of high school following the internship.
 If you are a graduating senior, please see our undergraduate internship opportunities.

 Internships run for six consecutive weeks from July to August.
 Students must be able to commit to the entire six weeks to participate.
 During these weeks, students will work Monday through Friday from 9 a.m. to 4 p.m., which includes an unpaid lunch hour each day.
 Interns will receive $12.75 per hour.
 Housing is not provided.
 Students must be capable of commuting, if necessary.

 Online application form

-A copy of this template filled out by an instructor in a relevant science/engineering course.
-Please have an instructor send the completed .docx file to firstname.lastname@example.org.
-Be sure that your instructor includes the following in the subject field: 1) The word “recommendation” and student name in the subject field (i.e., Recommendation - John Doe).
+A copy of this letter of recommendation template from one instructor in a relevant science/engineering course.
+Please have one instructor send the completed .docx file to firstname.lastname@example.org.
+Be sure that your instructor includes the following in the subject field: 1) The word “recommendation” and 2) your full name as it appears in your application (i.e., Recommendation - John Doe).